Dusk-Labs/dim/README.md

 ![Dashboard](./docs/design/dashboard.png?raw=true)

 Dim is a self hosted media manager.
+With minimal setup, Dim will organize and beautify your media collections, letting you access and play them anytime from any browser window.

 ## Installation (Docker)
   1. `docker volume create dim` \